Best daily deals

 Over-ear headphones have more room for large batteries than true wireless earbuds.

 You might have moved on and away from the headphone jack, but in-flight entertainment has not necessarily moved with the same speed.
 Indeed, some flights feature apps that allow passengers to access media from devices and laptops, in which case your Bluetooth headphones will do just fine, but not all airplanes have this.
-So, you’ll want to make sure your headphones have the option of using a headphone jack.
+So, you’ll want to make sure your headphones can use a headphone jack.
 In addition, check that the headphones you pick don’t have any odd quirks like turning off the ANC when you plug in a cable, for instance.

 Plenty of airplanes still require a hardwired connection to watch movies on the media players built into the back of seats.

-If the in-flight entertainment of your choice consists of downloaded selections of podcasts, music, and videos on a personal device, then you’ll want to check your headphones have the battery life to last your flight.
-Nobody wants to get caught with a dead battery in the midst of a show.
-Bluetooth headphones have reached a point where you don’t really need to worry if the battery will last your flight if fully charged.
-However, if you’re planning to board with noise canceling earbuds, you’ll definitely want to check that the battery life can handle the length of your flight.
-In imperfect circumstances, a fast charge function might be important if you board with a battery not fully charged, eking out an hour or two from a few minutes of charging.
+If the in-flight entertainment of your choice consists of downloaded podcasts, music, and videos on a personal device, then you’ll want to check that your headphones have the battery life to last your flight.
+Nobody wants to get caught with a dead battery during a show.
+Bluetooth headphones have reached a point where you don’t need to worry if the battery will last your flight if fully charged.
+However, if you’re planning to board with noise canceling earbuds, you’ll want to check that the battery life can handle the length of your flight.
+In imperfect circumstances, a fast charge function might be important if you board with a battery that is not fully charged, eking out an hour or two from a few minutes of charging.

-If you’re just listening to music, AAC is best for Apple when asking which codecs are best for flying (it’s also the only codec other than SBC that Apple device support, so you don’t exactly get to pick).
+The AAC codec is optimal for Apple devices.
 For Android, something like aptX or LDAC yields better audio than AAC, and if you’re watching a video, definitely aim for something better than SBC or AAC.
 Otherwise, you may encounter latency in audio and video synchronization.

-Which accessories will make your noise canceling headphones for flying better?
+Which accessories will make your noise canceling headphones better for flying?

 In the included case the Yamaha YH-E700A fit the 3.5mm cable, USB-C cable, and airplane adapter.